 Here are a few things to think about that can make a big difference on your landing page:

 Email is a fantastic tool to spread the word about your landing page.
 Send a promotional email to a specific list rather than the entire email collection.
-The more specific the list is in regards to your landing page, the more likely visitors are to engage.
-You don’t have to start over from scratch with this; a lot of the content from the landing page can be reused in to emails.
+The more specific the list is in regard to your landing page, the more likely visitors are to engage.
+You don’t have to start over from scratch with this; a lot of the content from the landing page can be reused into emails.

 - Call-to-Action (CTA)